WebMaka/AutoTranscode/USAGE.md

 full path to a DIRECTORY into which each source file will be moved ocne ffmpeg has transcoded it.
 This directory must allow file create/write permissions to this script.
-IF THIS IS NOT PROVIDED, this script will append ".processed" to the end of each file once ffmpeg completes transcoding.
+IF THIS IS NOT PROVIDED, this script will append ".processed" to the end of each file's name once ffmpeg completes transcoding.

 **-ffmpeg /full/path/to/ffmpeg** (OPTIONAL)
 Full path to ffmpeg, for situations where ffmpeg is not in a directory in the